Introductory courses to HNCs, HNDs and Degree Pathways

 Depending on the subject you study, successfully completing an HNC or HND in Digital, Computing and Cyber courses at Fife College could mean you have the opportunity to progress to years 2 or 3 of a related BSc or BSc (Hons) degree course at one of the following partner universities:

 University of the West of Scotland

-Alternatively, if you study HND: 3D Computer Animation, you could stay on at Fife College, and progress to our BA (Hons): Creative Enterprise, delivered at our Glenrothes Campus.
-You could even stay on at Fife College and study all three years of your BSc: Applied Networking Technologies degree at our Kirkcaldy campus.
-So either way, studying Digital, Computing and Cyber at Fife College can be a more cost-effective, local alternative route to the same degree in Scotland, in the same amount of time!
+Alternatively, if you study HND: 3D Computer Animation, you could stay on at Fife College, and progress to our BA (Hons): Creative Enterprise degree, delivered at our Glenrothes Campus.
+Either way, studying Digital, Computing and Cyber at Fife College can be a more cost-effective, local alternative route to the same degree in Scotland, in the same amount of time!

 What Happens after I Apply?

 There are four possible outcomes from your interview:

 1. Unconditional offer: you have met all the entry requirements and your place is guaranteed.